seanhess/wizardwar/README.md

+IDEA: we can have some spells take "more mana", meaning they reduce the size of the indicators used MORE

 [ ] More spells.
 Fill it up!
 [ ] Add random "fail" spells (with two elements) any 2 elements triggers a random fail spell